-If you're interested in joining the group you can contact us by sending an e-mail to Alan Toll through the home page.
+If you're interested in joining us or want more information you can contact us through the contact page.

 Rainbows and Brownies

 The Rainbows and brownies meet on a Wednesday evening.

 The annual operating costs of our buildings are in the region of £4,000; this includes insurance, water and ground rates and electricity but not repairs or redecoration.

 All members of the Scout Association pay a capitation fee, currently £32, which covers administration at national, county and district level and also for insurance for members and visitors to our HQ.
 We pay this from our funds.